vettom/Reference/GCP/load-balancing.md

 # Choosing LB
 - Only proxy LB supports IP v6
 - LB can act as reverse proxy to server traffic

+# Deployments
+- Blue-green
+	Complete new environment, and switch with service selector label
+- Canary deploy
+	Portion of traffic diverted by using same label and managing number of pods.
+Not best without tool like Istio
+- A/B testing
+  Portion of traffic based on routing rule like Http header, geo location, etc. Ideal to measure effectiveness of functionality.
+For eg: new features, and select target customer
+- Shadow testing
+	Deploy and run running along side but hidden.
+Incoming requests are mirrored and replayed in mirrored env.
+Must ensure shadow test do not trigger side effect.
+Allows testing of new features with full traffic without impacting production.

+# Rollout
+	kubectl rollout manages deployment of Deployments, daemonsets or Stateful sets kubectl rollout undo to rollback to prev version.
+	By default previos 10 version information retained

+	kubectl scal --replicas to scale deployment

+> Use session affinity in LB if switching between different version can cause issue.
+> Volume: DownwardAPI enables container to  identify pod it is running.
+Useful if container app should be uniq in cluster.